videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 - **`participantId`**:

-  - This will be the unique identifier for the participant inside the meeting.
+  - This is a unique identifier for the participant's inside the meeting.

     - It can be used to specify the **unique identifier** which can be linked with **your own database** service.
     - It has to be of `String` type.